 9. Hammond, Ruth Henrietta (May 27, 1916 – November 26, 1991)

 Born in Louisville, KY.
 Died in Boston, MA.
 Mother: Nannie Turner, Father: Robert L. Durham.
 Alternate name: Ruth Henrietta Durham.
 LISTED AS WHITE ON THE ARMY ENLISTMENT RECORD, AND MIDDLE NAME MISSPELLED.
 Ex-husband: Joseph B. Hammond.
-SOURCES: 1940 U.S. Census, Indiana Marriages Index, Social Security Applications and Claims Index, Massachusetts Death Index, all in Ancestry.com
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, 1940 U.S. Census, Indiana Marriages Index, Social Security Applications and Claims Index, Massachusetts Death Index, all in Ancestry.com.

 10. Harris, Norene (March 25, 1920 - August 17, 2004)

 Lived in Hazard, KY.
 Born in Thomasville, AL, and died in Chicago, IL.
 Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard, KY.
 Alternate names: Norene Robinson Wallace, Norene R. Wallace Moore, Norene Wallace Moore.
 Siblings: Willard Harris and Wyle Harris.
 Spouse: Sylvester J. Rogers.
 Norene Wallace was one of the founders of the United Life Church in Chicago, IL.
-In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH, the event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
-SOURCES: WWII Army Enlistment Records, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com
+In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH.
+The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
+Norene Wallace Moore re-enlisted in the Army in 1951.
+SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com.

 11. Hayden, Vivian Geneva (October 13, 1920 – April 24, 1966)